Flu Shot Update

 - Pregnant women – watch Dr. Moreno talk about the importance of flu vaccines for pregnant women

-- Children younger than 5, especially younger than 2 years old
+- Children younger than 5 years old, especially younger than 2 years old

 - Adults 65 years of age and older